AlexHamilton/LawTech-Glossary/README.md

 **Algorithm** A process or set of rules used by a computer to solve a problem.
 Algorithms do not sound as exciting as “artificial intelligence” and are accordingly looked down on by those in the know.

-**Artificial Intelligence** A term for when a computer system does magic.
-“General” artificial intelligence refers to thinking computers, a concept that for the foreseeable future exists only in science fiction and lawtech talks.
-“Narrow” artificial intelligence refers to a limited capability (albeit one that may be very useful) such as classifying text or pictures, or expert systems.
-Discussions of AI that blur general and narrow AI are a good indication that you are dealing with bullshit.
+**API** See application programming interface.

 **App** A program.
 The term normally refers to an application that is installed on a smartphone.
 Compare with an interactive website that is accessed through a browser on a laptop or smartphone (and would cost a tenth-as-much as an app to build).

+**Application Programming Interface** A way to allow a system to be accessed by other systems (as opposed to by humans through the browser).
+Most LawTech products have an API, but these shouldn't be confused with what the rest of the world considers necessary such as being well documented or working.

 **Approval process** A part of the contracting process where a contract that is ready to be signed (or a first draft) is approved by one or more individuals.
 This process can be automated, as in there is a workflow for handling the sequencing of different approval stages and approvals can be given online.

+**Artificial Intelligence** A term for when a computer system does magic.
+“General” artificial intelligence refers to thinking computers, a concept that for the foreseeable future exists only in science fiction and lawtech talks.
+“Narrow” artificial intelligence refers to a limited capability (albeit one that may be very useful) such as classifying text or pictures, or expert systems.
+Discussions of AI that blur general and narrow AI are a good indication that you are dealing with bullshit.

 **Big data** A formerly-important mainstay of lawtech conferences that fell out of fashion when it was realised that there were few examples of Google-scale data in law.